-- To identify and provide for pupils who have special educational needs and additional needs. - To work within the guidance provided in the SEND Code of Practice, 2014. - To operate a "whole pupil, whole school" approach to the management and provision of support for special educational needs and disability. - To provide a Special Educational Needs Co-ordinator (SENDCo) who will head up the team of Learning Support Assistants (LSAs) and coordinate their work within the SEND and Inclusion Policy. - To provide support and advice for all staff working with children with special educational needs in identification and implementation of the ADPR (Assess Plan Do Review) cycle.
+- Support and make provision for pupils with special educational needs and disabilities. - Provide pupils with SEND access to all aspects of school life so they can engage in the activities of the school, alongside pupils who do not have SEND. - To work within the guidance provided in the SEND Code of Practice, 2014. - To operate a 'whole pupil, whole school' approach to the management and provision of support for special educational needs and disability. - To provide a Special Educational Needs and Disabilities Co-ordinator (SENDCo) who will lead the team of Learning Support Assistants (LSAs) and coordinate their work.
+The SENDCo will ensure the SEND policy is understood and implemented consistently by all staff. - To provide support and advice for all staff working with children with SEND in identification and implementation of the ADPR (Assess Plan Do Review) cycle. - Communicate with, and involve, pupils with SEND and their parents/carers in discussions and decisions about support and provision for the pupil. - Help pupils with SEND fulfil their aspirations and achieve their potential. - Help pupils with SEND become confident individuals living fulfilling lives.